xantaren/grab-a-cookie-n-run-back/README.md

 6. The extension should now be installed and visible in your Chrome browser.

 ## FAQ
-Q: I don't see the "Grab a cookie" option in the menu when I right click on the page.
+Q: I don't see the "Grab a cookie" option in the menu when I right click on the page. <br>
 A: It'll only show when you're on "SystemParking.html".
 I'm sure you wouldn't want to see the option everytime you right-click.